World-class engines; go-anywhere skills; steeped in tradition; coolly brutal, brutally cool; plenty of modern technology

 |Roadside Assistance||4 Years/50,000 Miles|

-2017 Infiniti QX80 -- Based on the excellent overseas Nissan Patrol SUV, the QX is a legitimate off-roader, and its styling rivals the G-Class's for sheer audacity.
+2018 Infiniti QX80 -- Based on the excellent overseas Nissan Patrol SUV, the QX is a legitimate off-roader and its styling rivals the G-Class for sheer audacity.
 It also costs tens of thousands less.

-2017 Land Rover Range Rover Sport SVR -- As an alternative to an AMG G-Class, the 550-hp RRS SVR is sumptuous, civilized, swift and spine-tingling.
+2018 Land Rover Range Rover Sport SVR -- As an alternative to an AMG G-Class, the RRS SVR is sumptuous, civilized, swift and spine-tingling.
+Now with 575 hp, a 25-hp boost from last year.

 Used Mercedes-Benz G-Wagen -- Since the G-Class's current platform dates back to 1990, you could pick up a used model and save a bundle while still enjoying the same styling and driving character.